Rosuav/StilleBot/templates/index.md

 * Raid target searching in various forms
 * And, as they say, much much more!

 Unsure if you want to use this bot?
-Nearly all the features can be explored in [demo mode] (/channels/demo) where you have the power of a moderator in a mythical channel!
+Nearly all the features can be explored in [demo mode](/channels/demo) where you have the power of a moderator in a mythical channel!

 Interested?
 [Activate the bot here!](/activate)